gtri/scrimmage/README.md

 ## Welcome to SCRIMMAGE

-SCRIMMAGE is multi-agent simulator for robotics research.
+SCRIMMAGE is a multi-agent simulator for robotics research.
 It has been used to conduct studies in multi-agent task assignment, differential game theory, novel controllers, and reinforcement learning.

 ### SCRIMMAGE Demonstration Video